The New Monogamy: Finding Poly, Non-Exclusive Relationships

 Want to have a conversation with your partner about these ideas?

 Listen to your host, Dr. Tammy Nelson, discuss ways to create a new monogamy agreement today.

 Try the new monogamy questions included with this course, an excerpt from my book, The New Monogamy, for ideas on how to begin or pursue this type of dialogue today.

 This program meets the requirements for CEs American Association of Sex Educators, Counselors and Therapists (AASECT), and is approved for 3 CE credits.
 These CE credits may be applied toward AASECT Certification and renewal of certification and does not guarantee certification.

-About Dr. Tammy Nelson: Dr. Nelson is a sex and relationship expert, an international speaker, an author and a licensed psychotherapist with over 25 years of experience working with individuals and couples, is in private practice and teaches seminars and workshops around the world for couples and professionals.
-She is a Board Certified Sexologist, a Certified Sex Therapist, a Licensed Professional Counselor, and a Certified Imago Relationship therapist.
+Dr. Tammy Nelson is a sex and relationship expert, an international speaker, an author and a licensed psychotherapist with over 25 years of experience working with individuals and couples, is in private practice and teaches seminars and workshops around the world for couples and professionals.
+She is a Board Certified Sexologist, a Certified Sex Therapist, a Licensed Professional Counselor, and a Certified Imago Relationship Therapist.
 She is an invited speaker at Harvard Medical School, Department of Psychiatry, Cambridge Health Alliance Physicians Organization and at the University of California, Irvine.
 She speaks worldwide on global relational change.

 James R. Fleckenstein is a sexologist, researcher, educator, and coach with over a decade of experience helping people improve their intimate relationships.
 He has distilled this experience into a unique approach to relationship success, Affirmative Intimacy TM.
 Jim’s research interests encompass all aspects of non-exclusive relationships, including their effects on the health and well-being of participants.
 Jim also devotes energy to outreach to researchers and to helping professionals in order to enhance their cultural competency.